gomorpheus/morpheus-apidoc/source/includes/_zones.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location for your zone visibility      | private | private or public accountId | null | Specifies which Tenant this zone should be assigned to config | null | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
+name      |  | A unique name scoped to your account for the zone description |  | Optional description field if you want to put more info there code      |  | Optional code for use with policies location  |  | Optional location for your zone visibility      | private | private or public accountId |  | Specifies which Tenant this zone should be assigned to config |  | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
 See the section on specific zone types for details.

 Additional config properties are dynamic and depend on the type of cloud.
 See [Cloud Types](#cloud-types).